harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

     <ul><li>
       After finding the pixel differences, we get the contour regions as Regions of Interest (ROIs) in the difference mask image, and then this region is given to the computer vision model YOLO to detect the objects in them and found the relevant position of ROI in the image.
       <li>Thus, we generated the clues from the objects that were detected.
-The image is divided into nine(9) parts to be more detailed while giving clue. </li>
+The image is logically divided into nine(9) parts to give the positional clue so that user can refer to that area to find the difference </li>
     </li></ul>
   </li>
 </ol>

 <h3>The Web Application</h3>
 <p>We developed a web application to display the images and 'reveal clues' buttons.
 We used python Flask api for backend and ReactJs for frontend.
-The webpage contains two components.
-One is image and other is button.</p>
+Our simple webpage contains three components.
+One is image and other is two buttons.</p>
 <ul>
   <li>Player sees two similar images.
 Player needs to identify the areas in both the image where they differ.</li>
-  <li>There are two button 'Reveal Next Clue' and 'Reveal All Clues'.</li>
+  <li>There are two buttons 'Reveal Next Clue' and 'Reveal All Clues'.</li>
   <ul>
     <li><b>Reveal Next Clue: </b>Reveals the next clue available on clicking.</li>
     <li><b>Reveal All Clues: </b>Reveals all the clues at once upon clicking.</li>